kmanas-2509/ece5831-2025-final-project/README.md

 ece5831-2024-final-project/
 │
-├── final-project.ipynb        # Executed notebook showing data processing, feature extraction, and model training ├── README.md                  # Project documentation
+├── final-project.ipynb
+├── features.py
+├── downloader.py
+├── README.md

 Large files such as datasets, presentation slides, and the final report are hosted on Google Drive and linked below.